jqhoogland/rationalia-starter/LW/Posts/The Quotation is not the Referent.md

 chapter: null
 synchedAt: '2022-08-30T08:17:35.364Z'
 ---

-# The Quotation is not the Referent
+# The Quotation is Not the Referent